 Most Americans say prejudice, rather than institutional, racism is the greatest problem for blacks.
 When asked about discrimination in the U.S. today, the prejudice of individuals is mentioned as a greater problem.
 Blacks are purportedly more divided; yet indicate that the prejudice of individuals is far more prevalent than discrimination innate to institutions and laws.
 How blacks experience discrimination is shown here in statistical reporting, with results showing exceptional bias at the institutional level:

-- 84 percent African Americans are treated less fairly by the police.
+- 84 percent of African-Americans are treated less fairly by the police.

-- 49 percent say African Americans are treated less fairly in stores or restaurant.
+- 49 percent say African-Americans are treated less fairly in stores or restaurants.

 What is Federal Anti-Discrimination Laws?

 Federal legislation addressing racial discrimination in the workplace, Title VII of the Civil Rights Act of 1964 prohibits employers from denying hire an employee on basis of race.
 Title VII also makes firing or discipline of an employee on basis of race, illegal.
 Pay discrimination such as unequal compensation attributed to an employee on basis of race is unlawful.